 Weight loss is about much more than dropping pounds.
 Just ask anyone who has successfully lost weight, only to find himself or herself fighting those same pounds a few months or years later.
-Clearly the nuts and bolts of weight loss—eating habits and exercise—require a physical commitment.
+Clearly the nuts and bolts of weight loss-eating habits and exercise-require a physical commitment but that’s easy when there are sites like NousAussi.org to help someone on their journey.
 But lasting, successful weight loss involves a powerful emotional component as well.

 Developing a healthy attitude toward our bodies, our weight and food can be quite challenging in today’s society.
 On one hand, food is a major element of just about every social gathering and occasion.
 We celebrate with food, fight stress with food, we even mourn with food.
 On the other hand, the media constantly presents us with impossible body ideals that are unrealistic and even unhealthy for the vast majority of us.